davidchip/tagg/README.md

 - Build a demo - 'take a seat'
 - Add tweening to update functions
 - Add <sky-box> particle
-- Need idea of firecracker-atom (entwine, interwoven) - which is how multiple languages represent an item.
-As in <firecracker-atom> represents the WebGL and HTML respresentations.
-Different channels?
-WebGL Channel, HTML channel?
-The atom swims in both.
 - Need smarter loading of scripts.
   - Catch if an item has already been registered in a file with multiple registrations.
-- Properly do DOM attribute binding.
-If attribute on parent is changed, change child.
+- <s>Properly do DOM attribute binding.
+If attribute on parent is changed, change child.</s>
   - Maybe add getters/setters to attributes so that they can be calcuated, and changes in the parent can propagate down to its children.

-- BUG: Remove double loading of weaves within template tags
+- build template grouping.

 DC